 Besides granting your employees accountability, they will finally be able to focus on their actual work instead of worrying about filling out their mileage logs - the software does it all with a single click.
 Optimized routes and more accurate data will result in lower expenses for your company, as you will be able to eliminate unnecessary fuel and wages costs.

-Scheduling capabilities provide numerous benefits and improve the accountability in the workplace of both managers and employees.
+Scheduling capabilities will help you distribute jobs among your team members efficiently, provide numerous benefits and improve the accountability in the workplace of both managers and employees.
 This type of software grants transparency - in the “Who’s Working” tab, now you can quickly find employees available to cover a shift if there is a need.
 This way, even when an employee is unexpectedly absent, work still gets done.